Just Not Married: Plot

 They go on a spree and exceed their deliverable.
 YJ is happy, but a wrong move on Duke's part causes YJ to send his men to find out their Mode of Operation.

 During one of their operations, Duke sees ZEB (L.A.S.E) one of YJ's thugs following them.
 He confronts YJ about this and ends up getting a serious beating.
 Duke decides that it is time to cut ties with YJ.
 On their way to tell Keji, they meet Victor.

 They decide to call it quits but Lati has been mismanaging his funds and begs them to do one last run.

 YJ who has been spying on Duke the whole time tries stealing the money from Duke but Victor comes looking for his brother.
 YJ tells him that his brother has been nabbed by the police.
 They get into a fight and Victor ends up killing YJ.

-The team go on their last trip but end up in a car chase with the police as YJ had tipped the police off.
+The team goes on their last trip but ends up in a car chase with the police as YJ had tipped the police off.
 They try to run off on foot.
 Lati gets caught.
 An ambush has been laid for Keji at her home.
 Duke gets to the hotel where he has been staying only to find his brother being carted away by the police.
 Again his brother has taken the fall for Duke.